Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 - Free 60-Second GLP-1 Matching Quiz →

-Affiliate Disclosure: This page contains affiliate links to Eden, MEDVi, Yucca Health, and Ro.
+Affiliate Disclosure: This page contains affiliate links to Embody, MEDVi, Yucca Health, and Ro.
 We may earn a commission if you sign up through these links at no additional cost to you.
 Non-partner options (Fifty410, Walgreens) are included because they are the honest answer to the reader’s question.
 We only recommend providers after reviewing public pricing, program terms, medication-path disclosures, and current user-friction signals.
 Full disclosure →

 Medical Disclaimer: This content is for informational and pricing-comparison purposes only and is not medical advice.
 GLP-1 medications are prescription treatments requiring evaluation by a licensed clinician.
 Compounded medications are not FDA-approved.
 Always consult a qualified healthcare professional before starting, stopping, or changing any medication.
 Individual results vary.